albrt-vr/OpenVR.ALBRT.overlay/README.md

 ### [E:3] Dashboard overlay error / Running twice
 NOTE: There is no dashboard rendering in the current app - use desktop window pinning instead.

 (Generic) Something went wrong during dashboard overlay rendering.
+Or two instances of this app are trying to manage the overlays.

 Solution:
 1. Ensure the app has not been run multiple times.